craftcms/contact-form/README.md

     );
 );

-In this example if `$toEmail` doesn not exist or fails validation (it was tampered with), the plugin will fallback to the “toEmail” defined in the plugin settings.
+In this example if `$toEmail` does not exist or fails validation (it was tampered with), the plugin will fallback to the “toEmail” defined in the plugin settings.

 ### The “Honeypot” field
 The [Honeypot Captcha][honeypot] is a simple anti-spam technique, which greatly reduces the efficacy of spambots without expecting your visitors to decipher various tortured letterforms.